stefanofa/awesome/TOPICS.md

 ## headless-cms

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 ## jamstack

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 ## mit-license

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 ## mongodb

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 *   [paraswaykole/slashbase](https://github.com/paraswaykole/slashbase) - Modern database IDE for your dev & data workflows.
 Supports MySQL, PostgreSQL & MongoDB.